Anatoliy Golitsyn: The Perestroika Deception

-According to Soviet dissident Vladimir Bukovsky, "In 1992 I had unprecedented access to Politburo and Central Committee secret documents which have been classified, and still are even now, for 30 years.
-These documents show very clearly that the whole idea of turning the European common market into a federal state was agreed between the left-wing parties of Europe and Moscow as a joint project which Gorbachev in 1988–89 called our 'common European home'." (interview by The Brussels Journal, February 23, 2006).

-On June 8, 1995, the British Conservative Member of Parliament Christopher Gill quoted The Perestroika Deception during a House of Commons debate, saying: "It stretches credulity to its absolute bounds to think that suddenly, overnight, all those who were Communists will suddenly adopt a new philosophy and belief, with the result that everything will be different.
+On 8 June 1995 the British Conservative Member of Parliament Christopher Gill quoted The Perestroika Deception during a House of Commons debate, saying: "It stretches credulity to its absolute bounds to think that suddenly, overnight, all those who were Communists will suddenly adopt a new philosophy and belief, with the result that everything will be different.
 I use this opportunity to warn the House and the country that that is not the truth"; and: "Every time the House approves one of these collective agreements, not least treaties agreed by the collective of the European Union, it contributes to the furtherance of the Russian strategy."

+Assessments

+While few scholars dispute the utility of the information provided by Golitsyn in the year following his defection, many of his claims after 1963 were controversial and problematic.
+Golytsin's partnership with Angleton resulted in a damaging molehunt and the mistreatment of Yuri Nosenko, while his involvement the Martel Affair resulted in a decade of paralysis within NATO and non-CIA western intelligence agencies.
+MI5 historian Christopher Andrew described him as an "unreliable conspiracy theorist" who convinced many within the western intelligence community that "they were falling victim to a vast KGB deception from which only he could save them".
+His claims that various inter-communist splits and, later, the fall of the Soviet Union, were disinformation operations were demonstrably false.

+Soviet dissident Vladimir Bukovsky shared Golitsyn's view that the fall of the Soviet Union was an elaborate socialist ruse: "In 1992 I had unprecedented access to Politburo and Central Committee secret documents which have been classified, and still are even now, for 30 years.
+These documents show very clearly that the whole idea of turning the European common market into a federal state was agreed between the left-wing parties of Europe and Moscow as a joint project which Gorbachev in 1988–89 called our 'common European home'."